HVPA/hvpa.github.io/data/index.md

 ##Data Quality

-Maintaining data accuracy (defined as ensuring the data within the repository is described correctly (e.g variants are named according to the Human Genome Variation Society nomenclature system, data is internally consistent, etc.) is achieved via automated means at the time of submission.</p>
+Maintaining data accuracy (defined as ensuring the data within the repository is described correctly (e.g variants are named according to the Human Genome Variation Society nomenclature system, data is internally consistent, etc.) is achieved via automated means at the time of submission.

 Data accuracy checks are incorporated into the HVPA Exporter tool and issues are flagged to users before submission takes place.
-At the repository side, the HVPA Importer tool maps incoming data elements to common reference sequences to ensure internal consistency of naming.</p>
+At the repository side, the HVPA Importer tool maps incoming data elements to common reference sequences to ensure internal consistency of naming.

 ###Diagnostic Data